Acoustics: The Physics of Sound and Vibration

 How it works

-1. Frequency (Hz) — the number of pressure cycles per second; perceived as pitch.
+1. Frequency (Hz) — the number of pressure cycles per second, perceived as pitch.
+Middle C on a piano is 261.63 Hz (NIST, Fundamental Physical Constants).

-2. Amplitude (Pascal) — the magnitude of pressure variation; correlated with loudness.
+2. Amplitude — the magnitude of the pressure variation, perceived as loudness.

-3. Wavelength (m) — the physical distance between successive compressions; inversely proportional to frequency.
+4. Wavelength — the physical distance between successive compressions, calculated as speed divided by frequency.

 Common scenarios